 As a young boy, Moshtagh Mohammadi struggled in school.
 He had trouble making friends and had difficulty in class.
 He wasn’t a star student.
-This year, BCIT is proud to announce Moshtagh, a recent Civil Engineering diploma grad, as the recipient of the 2018 Outstanding Student Leadership Award, which will be presented to him at the Distinguished Awards gala on October 22.
+This year, BCIT is proud to present Moshtagh, a recent Civil Engineering diploma grad, with the 2018 Distinguished Outstanding Student Leadership Award.

 In 2002, the Moshtagh, his brother and his father fled persecution in Iran.
 As people of the Bahá’i faith, they were among the countless believers who faced extreme discrimination including false imprisonment, torture, execution, and denial of civil rights in the country.
 So the Mohammadis left everything behind and landed in Turkey as refugees before Canada accepted them 17 months later.